ngotruongminhdat/Aspect-Based-Sentiment-Analysis-for-Vietnamese-Cleanser-Product-Reviews-in-E-commerce/README.md

 ### Aspects to Identify:
 * Quality: Evaluations regarding the overall quality of the product.
 * Smell: Comments on the fragrance of the product.
-* Packaging: Observations on the design and quality of the product's packaging.
+* Packing: Observations on the design and quality of the product's packaging.
 * Shipping: Feedback on the delivery speed and handling of the product.
 * Price: Opinions on the product's value for money.
 * Others: Any other aspect not covered by the categories above.